 His passion for the outdoors led to his concern of environmental issues and a strong interest in natural preservation.
 Combining his love of nature and design, Edward discovered that he could positively impact the development of human sites and promote sustainability through a career in Landscape Architecture.
 He grew up learning sustainable land management practices from his parents in rural Maine, at Connecticut College he learned how to develop a concept, at Carol R. Johnson Associates he is now learning technical skills, and at the BAC he is learning how to combine all of his knowledge, skills, and ideas to develop a beautiful site.

-Working with members of the Urban Landscape Lab and fellow classmates to develop sustainable solutions to environmental problems around the Mystic River watershed, has been Edward's most positive experience at the BAC so far.
+Working with members of the Urban Landscape Lab and fellow classmates to develop sustainable solutions to environmental problems around the Mystic River watershed, has been Edward's most positive experience at the BAC.
 In his advanced MLA Studio: Natural Systems he and his classmates developed plans to re-mediate environmental issues and spark urban renewal in and around the Malden River.
 At the end of the semester they presented their visions for the river in a public open forum at the Malden Public Library.
 The forum sparked positive public interest and helped develop ideas for future development.